Convergence and concentration properties of constant step-size SGD through Markov chains

-\end{assumption} The additional assumptions on the distribution of the noise $\varepsilon_{\zeta}(\theta)$ are needed in order to establish the ergodicity of the resulting Markov chain $(\theta_t)_{t\geq 0}$ (Theorem~\ref{thm:ergodicity} below) by ensuring that the associated transition kernel satisfies a \emph{minorization} property implying that the chain will sufficiently explore the state space, see~\cite{meyn2012markov} for more details.
-Note also that these requirements are fairly mild: they only require that the noise distribution admits a diffuse component.
+\end{enumerate} \end{assumption} The additional assumptions on the distribution of the noise $\varepsilon_{\zeta}(\theta)$ are needed in order to establish the ergodicity of the resulting Markov chain $(\theta_t)_{t\geq 0}$ (Theorem~\ref{thm:ergodicity} below){.
+For instance, Assumption~\ref{asm:gradient}~\ref{asm:gradient_dens_minor} ensures that the noise density does not vanish unless taken near infinity.
+This entails} that the associated transition kernel satisfies a \emph{minorization} property implying that the chain will sufficiently explore the state space, see~\cite{meyn2012markov} for more details.
+Note also that these requirements are fairly mild since they only require the noise distribution to admit a diffuse component.